Asynchronous Exclusive Selection: Introduction

-A renaming algorithm is \emph{long-lived} when processes invoke the operations to request a name and to release the current name, subject to the constraint that exclusiveness of a name needs to hold within the interval from acquiring to releasing the name.
+A renaming solution is \emph{long-lived} when processes may invoke the operations to request a name and to release the current name repeatedly, as long as exclusiveness of each name holds within the interval from acquiring to releasing.
 It is assumed that at most $k$ processes contend for names concurrently.
 The following is a selection of published long-lived renaming algorithms.
 Burns and Peterson~\cite{BurnsP89} gave a solution of time complexity $\cO(Nk^2)$, for $M=2k-1$ and $r=\cO(N^2)$.
-Moir and Anderson~\cite{MoirA95} improved the time to $\cO(Nk)$, for $M=k(k+1)/2$ and $r=\cO(Nk^2)$.
-Further improvements were due to Buhrman et al.~\cite{BuhrmanGHM95}, who achieved $\cO(k^3)$ time, for $M=k(k+1)/2$ and the number of registers $r=\cO(k^4\min\{3^k,N\})$, and to Moir and Garay~\cite{MoirG96} whose algorithm achieved $\cO(k^2)$ time complexity, for $M=k(k+1)/2$ and $r=\cO(k^3)$ registers, and who also gave another solution with $\cO(k^4)$ time, for $M=2k-1$ and $r=\cO(k^4)$.
-For other work, see the papers by Afek et al.~\cite{AfekAFST99,AfekBT00,AfekST02}, Brodsky et al. \cite{BrodskyEW06}, and Eberly et al.~\cite{EberlyHW98}.
+Moir and Anderson~\cite{MoirA95} improved the time to $\cO(Nk)$, for $M=\frac{k(k+1)}{2}$ and $r=\cO(Nk^2)$.
+Further improvements were due to Buhrman et al.~\cite{BuhrmanGHM95}, who achieved $\cO(k^3)$ time, for $M=\frac{k(k+1)}{2}$ and the number of registers $r=\cO(k^4\min\{3^k,N\})$, and to Moir and Garay~\cite{MoirG96} whose algorithm achieved $\cO(k^2)$ time complexity, for $M=\frac{k(k+1)}{2}$ and $r=\cO(k^3)$ registers, and who also gave another solution with $\cO(k^4)$ time, for $M=2k-1$ and $r=\cO(k^4)$.